 The purpose of all our deliverables is to change the way things are done within the health sector.
 Typically, these changes take time to enact and embed.
-Our experience indicates that accurately assessing a change in process or behaviour typically takes 18-24 months following the delivery of a given product or quality improvement effort.
+Our experience indicates

 Similarly, our experience indicates that confirming changes in outcomes takes longer still.
 For proximal outcomes closely linked to the change in practice being promoted, this confimation can take 3-5 years.
 For broader societal impacts, such as overarching mortality rates, it can take even longer, and demonstrating the causal link with certainty may be more challenging.